dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 excerpt: ""
 ---

+- information and knowledge created by the effects of actions vs that created as a result of words. some information created as a result` of actions can't so easily be ignored.
+On the other hand, a narrative created by words is easily spun or remapped by words.
+  - who has the last word? if someone responds to your narrative, but doesn't give you the chance to respond -- or critically ensures that you're never given notice that you should rebut the way they spun your narrative -- then they easily wash away the result of your words.
+  - if you have no financial resources, it is very difficult to paint a narrative with actions.
+    - explain why this is difficult.

 - see section on additive/subtractive reasoning from `ideas.md`

 - seize the power of ideas, thought and knowledge, to return